rsadsb/adsb_deku/README.md

 See [quickstart-guide](https://rsadsb.github.io/quickstart.html) for a quick installation guide.

-See [rsadsb-blog](https://rsadsb.github.io/v0.5.0.html) for latest release details.
+See [rsadsb-v0.5.0](https://rsadsb.github.io/v0.5.0.html) for latest major release details.

 This library uses [deku](https://github.com/sharksforarms/deku) for deserialization of protocol.